Clarence "Gatemouth" Brown

 Clarence "Gatemouth" Brown (April 18, 1924 – September 10, 2005) was an American singer and multi-instrumentalist from Louisiana.
-He won a Grammy Award for Best Traditional Blues Album in 1983 for his album, Alright Again!.
+He was best-known as a blues performer, but his music was often eclectic and also touched on genres including country, jazz and rock and roll.
+Brown won a Grammy Award for Best Traditional Blues Album in 1983 for his album, Alright Again!

 Early life

 Brown was born in Vinton, Louisiana, and raised near Orange, Texas.
 His father was a railroad worker and local musician who taught him several musical instruments, including fiddle by age 5; as well as piano and guitar.
 He had at least one brother.

 Career

 Brown was performing guitar by age ten.
 He also played drums in swing bands as a teenager.

 1940s and 1950s

 Brown served in the military during World War II.
 His professional music career began in 1945, playing drums in San Antonio, Texas.
 He was given the nickname "Gatemouth" by a high school teacher who said he had a "voice like a gate".
 His career was boosted when he attended a concert by T-Bone Walker in Don Robey's Bronze Peacock Houston nightclub in 1947; Walker became ill, and Brown took up his guitar and quickly wrote and played "Gatemouth Boogie", to the delight of the audience.

 In 1949 Robey founded Peacock Records in order to showcase Brown's virtuoso guitar work.
 Brown's "Mary Is Fine" backed with "My Time Is Expensive" was a hit for Peacock in 1949.
 A string of Peacock releases in the 1950s were less successful commercially, but were nonetheless pioneering musically.
 Particularly notable was the 1954 instrumental "Okie Dokie Stomp", in which Brown solos continuously over a punchy horn section (other instrumentals from this period include "Boogie Uproar" and "Gate Walks to Board").
 "Okie Dokie Stomp" was also recorded by Cornell Dupree in the 1970s, who also had a commercial success with it.
 As for his gutsy violin playing, Robey allowed Brown to record "Just Before Dawn", his final release on the Peacock label, in 1959.